 INSTRUCTIONAL FLEET

-Younger, lighter sailors use Optimists, with sailors typically weighing 80-125 lbs. and age up to 15.
+Younger, lighter sailors use Optimists, with sailors typically weighing 80-125 lbs. and age up to 14.
 The 7′ 9″ length over all Optimist is the most common youth sailing program instructional boat and biggest youth racing class in the world.
 Optis are sailed with one camper aboard (we might put 2 aboard in special circumstances).
 Many of the top world Optimist sailors have become world-class Laser Radial or Laser 4.7 sailors after they “age-out” of the Opti.
 Many also go on to excel in double-handers such as the C420.
-We use Optis in the Beginning, Intermediate/Advanced, and Performance curricula.
+We use Optis in the Green Fleet, Beginning and Performance curricula.

-Xcites are a workhorse single sail, cat-riggged recreational and teaching platform in our camp.
-Sailors weighing 50-200 lbs. and age 7 to 18 can be accommodated.
-It is appropriate to single-hand an Xcite or double-hand, with two smaller campers aboard when appropriate.
-The overall length is slightly under 10′.
-Xcites are not an organized class as are the other fleet boats. but are one design enough to be suitable for camp match and team racing drills.
-Excites are used in the Beginning and Intermediate/Advanced curricula.
+Xcites are a workhorse single sail, cat-rigged recreational/teaching platform in our camp.
+The Club TAZ is a similar platform but has the option of flying a small jib as a fractional rig sloop.
+Sailors weighing 50-200 lbs. and ages 9 and above are accommodated.
+It is appropriate to single-hand or sail with two smaller campers aboard as instructionally appropriate.
+Overall length is slightly under 10′.
+Xcites/Club TAZ are not organized classes as are the other fleet boats. but are suitable for one design for racing drills.
+Xcites/Club TAZ boats are used in the Beginning and Intermediate/Advanced curricula.

 The Laser is a family of one-design sailing dinghies using a common hull (over all length 13′ 10″) with interchangeable rigging configurations for different applications.
 The Laser is designed to be sailed single-handed although two sailors may be aboard in special circumstances.
 The Laser is one of the most popular of the dinghy classes, with more than 275,000 boats worldwide.
 It has been an Olympic class since 1996.
 The Laser hull can be rigged with sails of different areas using similar parts.
 This allows for a breadth of sailor heights/weights and skill levels to sail in different wind conditions: